Best Greek Yogurt Brands Ranked by Protein (2026): FAGE Total 0% Leads at 18g

 Greek yogurt and Icelandic skyr use similar straining processes to concentrate protein, and both result in thick, tart cultured dairy products with high protein content.
 The main technical differences are the bacterial cultures used and the straining ratio (skyr is traditionally strained more aggressively).
 In practice, siggi’s (the largest US skyr brand) and FAGE (Greek yogurt) are nutritionally very similar — both deliver 17–18g protein per equivalent-size serving with comparable calorie counts.
 The siggi’s texture tends to be slightly denser and the flavor slightly more tart.

 Bottom line: for pure protein density, start with FAGE Total 0% Plain or Chobani High Protein 20g.
 For the cleanest ingredient list in a flavored product, siggi’s flavored lines (cane sugar only) or any plain variety win.
 For accessibility and price, Chobani Nonfat Plain is the default.
+Pregnant and want a shortlist?
+Our best Greek yogurt for pregnancy guide ranks the pasteurized, higher-protein cups.
 All five brands are strong high-protein options — the best choice comes down to your specific goal, not a single “best” brand.
 Compare more options in the protein snacks directory.

 Editor-selected high-protein options related to this guide.
 As an Amazon Associate we may earn from qualifying purchases.